 • In this course the students will use a variety of resources to explore and research topics in physical science, earth science and life science .
 Students will work on problem solving skills through hands-on science experiments, formal observation, collection of data, and logic.

-• This group session provides an opportunity for students to further develop their independent skills by completing their assignments.
+• This group session provides an opportunity for students to further develop their independent skills by completing their assignments with a teacher.
 A teacher is assigned to direct and aid the students during this time.
 Additional experiential activities are also available for students to explore.

 • In this individual course students will learn how to complete assigned work independently.
 During this period the teacher will assess the student’s skills by observation and address needs in this area.
 Skills include managing time, beginning and completing assignments and organizing thoughts and ideas.